 Unexpected costs are everywhere with student loans.
-Interest grows every days and one mistake can mean getting hit with late fees.
+Interest grows every day, and one mistake can mean getting hit with late fees.

 An Example: The Cost of a Missed Certification

 If you fail to re-certify on time, that $5,000 is immediately added to your $100,000 balance and you start paying interest on that interest.
 If you fail to re-certify after that first year and then stay on IBR or PAYE for 10 years, the mistake will cost you approximately $2,500!
 If you have higher interest rates, loan balances, or take longer to pay off your loans; the cost of a failure to re-certify is even more expensive.

 Set up a reminder on every calendar you have.
-You can even email yourself in the future so that you don’t miss the deadline.
-Best yet, email your lender to find out the deadline for your next re-certification application.
+Better yet, email your lender to find out the deadline for your next re-certification application.
 When you do get the reminders, don’t ignore them.
 It is a really expensive mistake.